airalab/robonomics-wiki/docs/virtual-devices.md

 </code-helper>

-After that restart Home Assistant via web interface.
-When smart home will start, you can find all virtual devices in "demo" entities.
-Find it in `Settings -> Devices & services -> Demo`.
-All this entities you can add to your dashboard.
+After that, restart Home Assistant via web interface.
+When the smart home restarts, you can find all virtual devices in the "demo" entities.
+Find them in `Settings -> Devices & services -> Demo`.
+All these entities can be added to your dashboard.

 <robo-wiki-picture src="home-assistant/demo-entities.png" />